VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 #### Shove

-When you hit with an unarmed strike or a monk weapon on your turn, if the target is Large or smaller, you can expend 1 or more ki points to move the target.
+When you hit with an Unarmed Strike or a monk weapon on your turn, if the target is Large or smaller, you can expend 1 or more ki points to move the target.
 It must succeed on a Strength saving throw or move 5 feet in a direction of your choice for each ki point expended.

 #### Silencing Strike

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to attempt to silence the target.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to attempt to silence the target.
 It must succeed on a Constitution saving throw or be unable to form words or the verbal components of spells until the start of your next turn.

 #### Sweep the Leg

-When you hit with an unarmed strike or a monk weapon on your turn, if the target is Large or smaller, you can expend 1 ki point to trip the target.
+When you hit with an Unarmed Strike or a monk weapon on your turn, if the target is Large or smaller, you can expend 1 ki point to trip the target.
 It must succeed on a Dexterity saving throw or fall prone.

 #### Tracking Strike

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to leave a mystical trace on the target.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to leave a mystical trace on the target.
 For the next hour, you know the direction to the creature and your distance from it.

 ### Level 5 Techniques